 Your monthly mortgage payments will include PITI (principal, interest, taxes and insurance).
 PITI is part of the formula lenders use when calculating your affordability ratios.
-Principal payments go toward paying the balance you owe for the house, the interest is the amount your lender will charge you for financing the loan; taxes are for your real estate property taxes that the government charges and the insurance is the homeowner's insurance (e.g., fire, flood and earthquake).
+Principal payments go toward paying the balance you owe for the house, the interest is the amount your lender will charge you for financing the loan; taxes are for your real estate property taxes that the government charges, and the insurance is the homeowner's insurance (e.g., fire, flood and earthquake).

-Front-End Debt-To-Income Ratio
+Mortgage Front-End Debt-to-Income Ratio

 The housing expense (PITI), or front-end, ratio shows how much of your gross (pre-tax) monthly income would go toward the mortgage payment.
-Your monthly mortgage payment should not exceed 28 percent of your gross monthly income says the University of Maryland University College.
+Your monthly mortgage payment goal should not exceed 28 percent of your gross monthly income.
 Multiply your gross annual income by 28 percent (0.28), and then divide the result by 12 (months) to get the maximum amount for your monthly mortgage.

-Back-End Debt-To-Income Ratio
+Total Back-End Debt-to-Income Ratio

-Multiplying your annual salary by 36 percent (0.36), and then dividing the outcome by 12 (months) will yield your maximum allowable back-end debt-to-income ratio.
-Therefore, if you’re making $75,000 per year and you multiply by 0.36 (36 percent), the result comes to $27,000.
-Then, dividing $27,000 by 12 (months) will yield $2,200, which is the maximum amount of your total debt obligations.
+Multiplying your annual salary by 43 percent (0.43), and then dividing the outcome by 12 (months) will yield your maximum allowable back-end debt-to-income ratio.
+For example, if you’re making $75,000 per year and you multiply by 0.43 (43 percent), the result comes to $32,250.
+Then, dividing $32,250 by 12 (months) will yield $2,687.50, which is the maximum amount of your total debt obligations.